The Open Road

 The Open Road is a 2009 comedy-drama film written and directed by Michael Meredith.
 It stars Justin Timberlake, Kate Mara, Jeff Bridges, and Mary Steenburgen and was produced by Anchor Bay Entertainment.
 Country singer Lyle Lovett and Harry Dean Stanton are also among the cast.
+Wim Wenders served as an executive producer.

 Filming began in Hammond, Louisiana in February 2008, and continued in Memphis, Tennessee, at Whataburger Field in Corpus Christi, Texas, Houston, Texas and elsewhere in the southern United States.
 The film received a limited release on August 28, 2009.

 Plot

 Carlton Garrett is the adult son of baseball legend Kyle Garrett and a minor-league baseball player with the Corpus Christi, Texas Hooks.
 One night, after another game in which he continues to slump at the plate, Carlton gets a phone call from his grandfather Amon, who tells him that Carlton's mother, Katherine has fallen ill and is at the hospital.
 Katherine requires a surgery that the doctors recommend; however, she refuses to sign the waiver until Kyle comes to visit her.
 After Carlton agrees to find his estranged father, together with his ex-girlfriend Lucy, the two of them fly to Columbus, Ohio to break the news to Kyle, who is there for an autograph signing and doesn't have a cell phone.

 After a tense meeting, in which it's revealed that Carlton and Kyle haven't seen or spoken to each other in five years, Kyle agrees to fly to Texas to see Katherine with his son and Lucy.
 The next morning, while preparing to get through airport security, Kyle realizes that he's lost his wallet and hence his identification, therefore he's not allowed to board the flight.
 Lucy suggests that the three of them rent a car and drive.
 While at a gas station one evening, Kyle asks Lucy to bring him his bag which contain painkillers for his various aches.
 Lucy notices Kyle's wallet in the bag, revealing that Kyle intentionally misplaced his wallet in hopes of not having to get on the plane and thus not make the trip; Lucy keeps this discovery a secret from Carlton.